|

 The period

-at the beginning of the trading session during which all transactions are considered
+at the beginning of the trading

-made or first transactions were completed.
+considered made or first transactions were

 |